 As for Teachable, you cannot access this feature with one click because there is no dedicated tool for it.

-However, if you want to use Teachable to run a Membership site, you can do so by setting up a subscription pricing plan which gives your students access to your content as long as they pay their subscription fee.
+However, if you want to use Teachable to run a Membership site, you can set up a subscription pricing plan that gives your students access to your content as long as they pay their subscription fee.

 The process is explained further in this guide.

 Winner: Podia wins this one decisively.
-This is because it has a dedicated, well-organized tool for memberships.
+It has a dedicated, well-organized tool for memberships.
 Teachable can host a membership site with slight improvisations, but it won’t be as easy as it is with Podia.

-When it comes to creating and marketing digital products, both Podia and Teachable can be used for achieving that.
+When it comes to creating and marketing digital downloads, both Teachable and Podia can be used for that.

 However, we make our judgment based on how easy it is to do this on either of these platforms.